Brigitte Bardot, 1960s sultry sex symbol turned militant animal rights activist dies at 91

 Bardot’s unabashed, off-screen love affair with co-star Jean-Louis Trintignant further shocked the nation.
 It eradicated the boundaries between her public and private life and turned her into a hot prize for paparazzi.

 Bardot never adjusted to the limelight.
 She blamed the constant press attention for the suicide attempt that followed 10 months after the birth of her only child, Nicolas.
-Photographers had broke into her house only two weeks before she gave birth to snap a picture of her pregnant.
+Photographers had broken into her house two weeks before she gave birth to snap a picture of her pregnant.

 “I was looking for roots then,” she said in an interview.
 “I had none to offer.”